umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Grid-Layout/Configuring-The-Grid-Layout-Datatype.md

 ![Grid layouts](images/cells.png)

-Each cell can by default contain any type of editor such as textstring editors, imagespicker, embedded media or Umbraco macros.
+Each cell can by default contain any type of editor such as text string editors, imagespicker, embedded media or Umbraco macros.
 To override this behavior, uncheck the **allow all editors** option and you can specify which editors will be available for the row.